Administrative Officers of the College

-The Strong Interest Inventory and FOCUS2 are web-based systems designed to aid students with the process of making a decision about selecting a major and/or a career and are available to all OU students through University College.
+MyMajors and SuperStrong are interest inventories designed to aid students with the process of selecting a major and/or a career and are available to all OU students through University College.
 These programs allow students to explore careers and the relationship between choosing a career and choosing an academic major.
-The college’s major exploration coaches can meet with students and, using results from career assessments and their familiarity with all OU majors, help students narrow their focus about majors and careers.
+Major exploration coaches in University College can meet with students and, using results from career assessments and their familiarity with all OU majors, help students narrow their focus on select majors and careers.

 University College Enrollment Policies

-All University of Oklahoma students must complete a university writing requirement, consisting of six hours of English Composition and/or Expository Writing (ENGL 1113 and ENGL 1213 or EXPO 1213).
+All University of Oklahoma students must complete a university writing requirement consisting of six hours of English Composition and/or Expository Writing (ENGL 1113 and ENGL 1213 or EXPO 1213).
 Any student who has not fulfilled the requirement is encouraged to enroll in English and/or Expository Writing.

-Freshman students in University College may not enroll in courses on a P/NP basis.
+First-year students in University College may not enroll in courses on a P/NP basis.
 Students in University College who are above freshman standing may enroll in courses on a P/NP basis only if they have a declared major and the approval of that major department.